catspeed-cc/tokenserver-debian/README.md

 - Token generation (completed)
 - Token server / API (completed)
 - Catspeed integration (in process)
+- Arm64 / Aarch64 image for raspi (not started yet)

 #### Token server will be compatible with other forks, as long as you know how to program in the request and extraction of tokens from the response.